SioKCronin/OctoHand/README.md

 # Akko

-Akko is a deep RL agent leveraging by insights gleaned from the cephalopod community.
+Akko is a deep RL agent leveraging insights gleaned from the cephalopod community.

+## Inspiration

+Cephalopod intelligence is often observed in physical ability (shape-shifting, color changing, escape planning and execution).
+I believe they are a prime example of movement strategies that can be learned from nature.

 ## Benchmark performance